thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   2. Open the dashboard of your Cloudant service by clicking LAUNCH
   3. Click Create Database
   4. Create a new database named “my_demo_iot_db” This will simplify your usage of the provided code
-  5. Create new Search Index  - use the documentation in ..\TempTracker_IoTBluemixMFPSample-master\tempTrackCloudantConfiguration or (http://bit.ly/1TnfJFv)
+  5. Create new Search Index  - use the documentation in ..\TempTracker_IoTBluemixMFPSample-master\tempTrackCloudantConfiguration or (http://bit.ly/1TnfJFv) to do that

 ***
 #### 4.1.4 Connect the sensor to the IoT Cloud and check the data with your Bluemix application